 The Internet of Things (IoT) has greatly changed the way we view, use and interact with smart devices, both in the consumer world and, increasingly, in the business world.
 Internet-connected virtual assistants, appliances, security systems and much more can all communicate and coordinate with each other, allowing for automation and streamlining of boring and time-consuming activities.
 However, for all the conveniences that IoT devices afford us, security remains a major concern.

-Collectively, these predictions are set against a backdrop of an increasingly connected world.
-There’s no need for scaremongering, but there certainly are reasons to be careful when embracing the latest technology trends.
+Collectively, these mobile technology trends are set against a backdrop of an increasingly connected world.
+There’s no need for scaremongering, but there certainly are reasons to be careful when embracing the latest mobile technology trends.
 As we crawl deeper down this one-way rabbit hole of interconnectivity, it’s important we take the time to stop and think: is this the path we want to take?